freon4dsl/Freon4dsl/README.md

   yarn bootstrap
 ```

-Now you can build ProjectIt with:
+Now you can build Freon with:
 ```bash
   yarn build
 ```